 As teens learn to drive, the last thing they need is impairment from drugs and alcohol.
 As with any driver, drugs and alcohol can impair someone to a dangerous extent.
 Not only the driver but any passengers are put in serious danger, including the risk of death.

 Academics will begin to suffer when a teen is abusing substances.
 This is an early warning sign of teenage drug use.

-Having open, honest conversations with your teen about drug and alcohol abuse, can be very effective.
+Having open, honest conversations with your teen about drug and alcohol abuse can still be very effective.
 Make sure to set aside time where you won’t be interrupted and can really engage with your teen.
 Also, make sure you know when to not have a conversation, such as when you’re angry or when your teen is under the influence.
-Keeping an open line of communication where your teen can talk without fear of judgement, can make a world of difference.
+Keeping an open line of communication where your teen can talk without fear of judgment can make a world of difference.